Michigan Online Poker

 Can I Play Poker Online in Michigan?

-Not yet.
-The Michigan Gaming Control Board is still in the process of crafting regulations for internet poker, online casino gambling and online sports betting, a hefty agenda requiring multiple layers of approval.
+Yes.
+PokerStars launched in January 2021 as the first Michigan online poker operator.
+The Michigan Gaming Control Board had to craft regulations for internet poker, online casino gambling and online sports betting, a hefty agenda requiring multiple layers of approval.

-In the meantime, Michigan online poker players can sign up at social casinos and sweepstakes poker sites, in which players are provided free virtual coins and can win prizes, with no actual money changing hands.
+As they awaited online poker, Michigan players could (and still can) sign up at social casinos and sweepstakes poker sites, in which players are provided free virtual coins and can win prizes, with no actual money changing hands.
 Poker or video poker can be played on the websites of social casinos and operators such as Chumba Casino or Global Poker, or through a variety of Facebook apps.

 CHECK OUT: Our Guide To Michigan Online Sports Betting For The Latest Developments & Top Online Sportsbook Offers When They Become Available

-According to the Detroit News, regulators estimate online gaming rules will take about a year to develop, with 2021 the expected date to begin operations.
+According to the Detroit News, regulators estimate online gaming rules take about a year to develop.

 CHECK OUT: Our Guide To Michigan Online Casinos For The Latest Developments & Top Online Casino Offers When They Become Available